toyboot4e/loxrs/treewalk/README.md

 I refactored a bit, but still this is a terrible implementation.

-It would be easier to just slice an input string and that's actually done in Chapter 3 of the book.
+It would be easier to just slice an input string and that's actually done in the Part 3 of the book.

 ## Example